fancyDevelopment/Fancy.ResourceLinker/README.md

   Let your gateway act as a single authentication facade to all of your resources behind, running OAuth flows server side and keeping tokens also only server side to obtain the maximum security and comply to all current security standards.

+## Sample Application
+There is a sample application [Fancy.ResourceLinker-Sample](https://github.com/fancyDevelopment/Fancy.ResourceLinker-Sample) which demonstrates all the features of this library.
+Have a look to it to see how the individual fetures can be used.

 ## Getting Started